saiherng/medicalreferral/README.md

 First Initialization Steps
 --------------------------------------
-1) Create a new database 'medical' using phpmyAdmin.
+1) Create a new database 'saiherng' using phpmyAdmin.

-2) Import 'medical.sql' into the database.
+2) Import 'saiherng.sql' into the database.

 3) Copy source_code folder into htdocs of XAMPP.